 Once you have your crazy list of ideas and plans, it’s time to step back, take a few moments and think about what truly matters.

 Is the number one priority for you is to spend quality time with family?
 Do any of these activities bring you joy or are they more of an obligation?
-Does your family even like participating in ________? (fill in the blank to the activity)
+Does your family even like participating in ________? (fill in the blank with the activity)

 There are lots of questions to think through as you look over your list but the main thing to keep in check is how you and your family will spend time together.